xiaochen-xihua/SyCro/README.md

 # SyCro
-A Subject-Object Syntactic Feature Interaction and Global Feature Extraction Model for Threat Intelligence Triple Extraction
+A Syntactic Feature Interaction and Cross-table Relation Search Model for Threat Intelligence Triple Extraction